|Nutritional Guidelines (per serving)|

 Be sure to read our mixing tips below for the best chocolate ganache.

 Melt the chocolate in a large glass bowl in the microwave, or using a double boiler.
 If you use a microwave, set it to low power and do it for 20 to 30 seconds at a time, stirring in between, until it's melted — about two minutes total.

 Heat the cream in a heavy-bottomed saucepan over medium-high heat until it just comes to a boil, stirring occasionally to make sure it doesn't scorch.

 Now pour about a quarter of the cream into the melted chocolate and stir until it is completely incorporated.
 Repeat until all the cream is mixed in and the ganache is shiny and smooth.
 If you are adding other flavoring ingredients, such as brandy, cognac or vanilla extract, stir it in now.

-Now, a chocolate ganache isn't as fragile as a mayonnaise, but you will definitely get a smoother result if you add the cream to the melted chocolate a little at a time, mix until it's fully incorporated and then add some more until all the cream is mixed in.
+- You will get a smoother result if you add the cream to the melted chocolate a little at a time, mix until it's fully incorporated and then add some more until all the cream is mixed in.

 - For the chocolate, 70% chocolate is ideal.
 The percentage refers to the amount of cocoa in the chocolate, and the higher number is darker.
 Seventy-percent chocolate will have a deep, rich flavor without being bitter.

 - For the cream, be sure to use heavy whipping cream, which has 36 to 40 percent butterfat.
 You can use more cream for a softer ganache, or less to make it firmer (which you might want to do if it's a warm day).
 The ratio given here will be the right consistency for icing cakes or for making truffles.